Skip to main content

 Your credit union’s security isn’t solely dependent on your internal measures—it extends to third-party vendors as well.
 Review and assess the cybersecurity practices of vendors providing services to your credit union.
 Ensure they adhere to robust security standards and regularly evaluate their security posture to safeguard your ecosystem.
 Learn more about effective vendor due diligence evaluations in this blog.

-9. Network Segmentation and DDoS Protection
+9. Network segmentation and DDoS protection

 Network segmentation involves dividing the network into smaller segments to limit lateral movement in the event of a breach.
 Execute network partitioning to confine possible security breaches and reduce their effects.
 This approach restricts attackers’ ability to move freely within the network, containing the impact and reducing the potential damage.
 Protect against DDoS attacks by filtering and limiting traffic to prevent disruptions to your services.